netheril96/StaticJSON/README.md

 More importantly, maually writing the code means duplication of effort, and duplication is bad for programmers.
 When your client or PM request a change in feature, many classes (like the class responsible for configuration) will likely change, and you will have to rewrite the code.
 During the rewrite, time is wasted, people become impatient, and bugs may be introduced when the class definition, parsing and serialization code become out of sync.

 *autojsoncxx* is an attempt to solve this problem by automating such process.
-It is currently still in alpha stage, so expect things to change in the future, or to break down when your class structure is too convoluted.
+It is currently still in beta stage, so expect things to change in the future.

 Dependency:
 * RapidJSON (https://github.com/miloyip/rapidjson)